 - Day 4

 - Mr. Oshon begins seriously drinking and gambling.
-On losing a great deal of money he goes to Miss Croughton's high suite and begins knocking on her door, saying that she owes him.
+On losing a great deal of money he goes to Miss Croughton’s High suite and pounds on her door, saying that she owes him.
 She brings him inside to avoid further unwanted notice, and he loudly argues with her about getting more money.
 She buys him off and dismisses him, telling him to never contact her again.
-The high suites are almost soundproof, so the adventurers will not hear what is said in the suite unless they take pertinent measures.
+The High suites are almost soundproof, so the adventurers will not hear what is said in the suite unless they take appropriate measures.

 - Day 5